 They can also point to their record on green energy, which has been extremely impressive over the past few years.
 In 2018, 75% of the country’s energy came from renewable sources.

 The SNP stayed in power after aiming to increase that figure all the way to 100% – by the end of 2020.

 “Scotland is a world leader in renewable energy and the fight against climate change.”

 Just to emphasise that point, Scotland currently produces 25% of the UK’s renewable energy, despite containing just 8% of its population.

-Over the next 10 years, the SNP wants to reduce carbon emissions by 75%, which is an ambitious goal – but if Scotland’s shown us anything over the past decade, it’s that big targets are achievable.
+By 2030, the SNP wants to reduce carbon emissions by 75%, which is an ambitious goal – but if Scotland’s shown us anything over the past decade, it’s that big targets are achievable.